HTHgithub/Sentiment_Analysis_Of_Airline_News_Sources/README.md

 ## Data Collection and Cleaning

-<p>The first step of data collection was to create a list of URLs from the two websites </p>
+The first step of data collection was to create a list of URLs from the two websites that were within the date range and written about one of the three chosen airlines.

 ## Data Analysis